Also known as: Basswood, American linden, Bee Tree

 Sweet, fragrant basswood will grow quickly if conditions are right.
-It likes is a deep rich soil on slight slope that stays moist but not wet, having other forest trees nearby to keep its roots well shades.
-Will also grow on a drier location too.
-Blooms pale yellow to lime, drooping 4 inch cluster. sweet fragrant. fruit is small fuzzy ball attached to leafy crescent, leaves heart shaped, pale yellow in the fall.
+It likes is a deep rich soil on a slight slope that stays moist but not wet, having other forest trees nearby to keep its roots well shades.
+Will also grow in a drier location too.
+Blooms pale yellow to lime, dropping 4-inch cluster. sweet fragrant. fruit is small fuzzy ball attached to leafy crescent, leaves heart-shaped, pale yellow in the fall.
 Trunk tan, furrowed, occasionally multi-trunked.

 Wildlife benefits: Food Source supported by 150 species of Butterflies and Moths

 Nectar used by bees and butterflies, Seeds eaten by squirrels, chipmunks.